alexa-labs/skill-workshop-smart-city/Module 4 - Add new intent - MoneyMetricsIntent/README.md

 # Module 4: Add the second intent (MoneyMetricsIntent)
-In this module, you will add a new intent (MoneyMetricsIntent), and use that to respond back to the customer utterance -  *"what department did we spend the {type: least/most} money on?”:*, collecting the type of query (least/most) from the customer as inputs (we call these slots).
+In this module, you will add a new intent (MoneyMetricsIntent), and use that to respond back to the customer utterance -  *"what department did we spend the {type: least/most} money on?":*, collecting the type of query (least/most) from the customer as inputs (we call these slots).

 ### Objectives
 After completing this workshop, you will be able to: